⛪ Born:

 An epidemic of itching broke out in January 1941.
 All those affected were gathered in one barrack.
 That meant that about one thousand prisoners were cramped together in a place designed for four hundred.
 They wore only thin undergarment, lied on straw mattresses and covered themselves with blankets.
 It was freezing outside but the windows had to be open all day long.
 Starvation was killing the sick, too.
 Fr.
 Liguda tried to dispel that awful hopelessness by his stories - „he did not give in to despair”.
 Everyday hundreds of dead were taken away but he strived to encourage hope in the rest.
 He returned to his own block and was assigned to a transportation group.
 Rogler, one of the cruelest foremen, was his direct superior.
 Rogler always gave the hardest jobs to his group and did not tolerate any break.
 Fr.
 Liguda’s strength, weakened by the ‘anti-itch therapy’, began to deteriorate visibly.

 He told a camp’s scribe: ”If you hear about my death you should know that they killed a healthy man”.
-In an account given by one of the hospital attendants the whole group of ten people was brutally drowned.
+In an account given by one of the hospital attendants, the whole group of ten people was brutally drowned.
 A convincing message was passed from ear to ear in the camp that due to a cruel intervention of the block-man from No. 29 strips of skin were cut out of Fr.
 Liguda’s body before he was drowned.
-It might have been a revenge of that foreman because Fr.
-Liguda reprimanded him on several occasions for unjust distribution of food and for harming patients.
+It might have been revenge on that foreman because Fr.
+Liguda reprimanded him on several occasions for the unjust distribution of food and for harming patients.
 Angered, the foreman put Fr.
 Liguda on the disabled list.
 Fr.
-Liguda could have died a horrible death because the foreman of the sick-room, who took part in the execution, told his friends later that he would not ever like to do such things again.
+Liguda could have died a horrible death because the foreman of the sick room, who took part in the execution, told his friends later that he would not ever like to do such things again.

-His fellow-prisoners remembered him as a man of God. ”He helped the other priests very much during his work in the room-service especially those in need, weak and old... he cared for us.... he was a saint...”
+His fellow prisoners remembered him as a man of God. ”He helped the other priests very much during his work in the room service especially those in need, weak and old... he cared for us.... he was a saint...”
 He was a true apostle of humor and optimism.
 One day he wrote: ”We do our duty as the citizens of the present day.”
-He tried to fulfil his pastoral duty even towards those who persecuted him.
-He did not avoid provocative discussions with atheists, communists and foremen, and even with the commander himself picking up their ‘biblical disputes’ which mocked religion and priesthood. ”He closed the mouth of many atheists simply by his higher spiritual and intellectual level and by his morals which were beyond reproach.
-Of course, getting rid of him became a matter of honour.
+He tried to fulfill his pastoral duty even towards those who persecuted him.
+He did not avoid provocative discussions with atheists, communists, and foremen, and even with the commander himself picking up their ‘biblical disputes’ which mocked religion and priesthood. ”He closed the mouth of many atheists simply by his higher spiritual and intellectual level and by his morals which were beyond reproach.
+Of course, getting rid of him became a matter of honor.
 He had something that made him our leader; the priests were seeking his friendship.
 Fr.
 Liguda really led us in Dachau...
 He was a saint!
-For me he was simply the sign of security.
+For me, he was simply a sign of security.
 He was like a fortress, always calm, self-assured, and always joyful, with a shadow of a smile on his face...
 The Nazis beat him the same as us - because he was scum, just like we were, but on the other hand they respected him.
 When he spoke with them it was always to the point and he never used us to achieve his own interests.
-When he became the one responsible for our room-service and distributed bread our big eyes of the starved could see that he was honest in distribution; a real God's priest.
-Through all these years in the concentration camp we were not always together, but befriended him and he became a moral support for me.
+When he became the one responsible for our room service and distributed bread the big eyes of the starved could see that he was honest in distribution; a real God's priest.
+Throughout all these years in the concentration camp, we were not always together but befriended him and he became a moral support for me.
 He was always like a father.
 He was a saint.
 One day during the evening roll-call I heard his number among those to be taken away in the morning transport.
 That evening I paid him a visit.
-I cried telling him good-bye and he stood before me silent, joyful, looking as if coming from another reality and repeating ‘God knows everything’.”
+I cried telling him goodbye and he stood before me silent, joyful, looking as if coming from another reality and repeating ‘God knows everything’.”

 Pope John Paul II beatified him on 13 June 1999 with a group of the 108 Martyrs of World War Two known also as 108 Blessed Polish Martyrs.